bombasticSlacks/Aspirant/Game/Labourer.md

 nav_order: 2
 ---
 ## Labourer
 One of the [Trades-Training](Trades-Training) disciplines.
 Character who specializes in working for a living.
-Whether it be a trade, or service there labour is what they provide.
+Whether it be a trade, or service, their labour is what they provide.

 Labourers are:
 * Manual Workers